-Father Joseph Thomas’ name appeared on a February 1994 memo from William Lynn, the Archdiocese of Philadelphia’s Secretary for the Clergy, to James Molloy, the Vicar for Administration for the Archdiocese.
+Father Joseph Thomas was ordained a priest in 1955 and served in the Archdiocese of Philadelphia.
+He served in multiple parishes throughout his career.
+According to media reports, in his name appeared on a February 1994 memo from William Lynn, the Archdiocese of Philadelphia’s Secretary for the Clergy, to James Molloy, the Vicar for Administration for the Archdiocese.
 The purpose of the memo was to catalog the sexual abuse allegations kept in the Archdiocese of Philadelphia’s Secret Archives, which are files traditionally accessible only by the archbishop and, sometimes, one of his designees.
 Under Canon Law, the Archdiocese is required to maintain any potentially scandalous information in the Secret Archives.
 Of the brevity in the summaries, Lynn wrote, “only basic information is contained in this report so as not to have too much in writing on this matter.”

 Thomas’ name appears in the section labeled “Allegations of Sexual Misconduct with Minors with No Conclusive Evidence.”
 No additional information about the allegations is publicly available.

 However, based upon our experience, we can see a number of major red flags in Thomas’ assignment history that suggest he may have had a long and ongoing issue with sexual misconduct.
 First, the number of leaves of absence for non-medical reasons is suspicious.
 When priests are accused of sexual misconduct, they are sometimes given a chance to “discern their calling” by taking a leave of absence.